-The Meerkat has bushy brown- striped fur, a small pointed face and large eyes surrounded by dark patches.
+The Meerkat has bushy brown-striped fur, a small pointed face and large eyes surrounded by dark patches.
 These extremely social animals live together in burrows, which they dig with their long, sharp claws.
 Living underground keeps mobs safe from predators and out of the harsh African heat.
 These burrows can be 5 metres long and contain multiple entrances, tunnels and rooms.
-One group of Meerkats can used up to 5 separate burrow systems at a time.
+One group of Meerkats can use up to 5 separate burrow systems at a time.

 Meerkats use their keen sense of smell to locate foods.
-Their natural diet consists of beetles, caterpillar, spiders and scorpion.
+Their natural diet consists of beetles, caterpillars, spiders and scorpions.
 They will also eat small reptiles, birds, eggs, fruit and plants.

 A baby meerkat is referred to as a pup and everyone helps look after and protect the pups once they are a certain age.
-Only the alpha female will breed and she will usually give birth to 1 - 8 pups, the average is 3/4 pups.
+Only the alpha females will breed and she will usually give birth to 1 - 8 pups, the average is 3/4 pups.